LuminusDev/recurringtasks/README.md

 2. Select "Validate Task"
 3. Add an optional comment
 4. The task will be marked as complete and the next due date will be calculated automatically

+### Editing Tasks

+You can edit task properties directly from the task details view:

+1. **Open Task Details**: Click on any task in the sidebar to open the details view
+2. **Edit Title**: Click the edit icon next to the task title
+3. **Edit Description**: Click the edit icon next to the task description
+4. **Edit Periodicity**: Click the edit icon next to the periodicity value
+5. **Validate Task**: Use the "Validate Task" section at the bottom to mark the task as complete

+All changes are saved automatically and the task list will refresh to show the updates.

 ### Deleting a Task